About the Club

 In 1960, the club joined the original members of the thirteen Florida West Coast yacht clubs ranging from Naples north to Tarpon Springs.
 Since that time, the Florida Council of Yacht Clubs, as it is now called, has expanded to include 36 clubs from Pensacola Yacht Club south to Marathon Yacht Club in the Keys and the east coast clubs north to Florida Yacht Club in Jacksonville.

-The Tampa Yacht & Country Club has been ranked among the nation’s top 15 private yacht clubs and awarded as a Platinum Club of America for four consecutive terms (2003, 2006, 2009, 2012 & 2014.)
+The Tampa Yacht & Country Club has been ranked among the nation’s top 15 private yacht clubs and awarded as a Platinum Club of America for four consecutive terms (2003, 2006, 2009, 2012, 2014, 2016 & 2018.)
 This award identifies the Club as a 5-star private club and places it among the top 3% of 6,000 private clubs in America.
-The rankings are released every three years by the Club Leaders Forum.
+The rankings are released every two years by the Club Leaders Forum.
 To determine which clubs receive this honor, the Club Leaders Forum has developed a unique survey and point system that rank the clubs.
 Questionnaires are sent to both the general manager and the president of every club included in the Club Managers Association of America (CMAA).
 Over 6,000 surveys are sent out and 1,338 clubs were nominated.
 Those completing the questionnaire are asked to select the top clubs within their geographic location.
 The respondents consider multiple aspects of the private clubs including quality of membership, tradition and culture, amenities, governance, and quality of management and staff.
 Once received by the Club Leaders Forum, the points are calculated and top clubs are selected.
 2014 is the seventh compilation of The Platinum Clubs of America – the 235 most highly regarded private clubs in the United States.

 To complete a Membership Inquiry, please click here.